unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 0 (10 XP)

 **_Telepathic Bond_**.
-While the homunculus is on the same plane of existence as its master, it can magically convey what it senses to its master, and the two can communicate telepathically.
+While the homunculus is on the same plane of existence as its master, it can convey what it senses to its master, and the two can communicate telepathically.

 **Actions**